Margiett/ios-structs-classes-lab/README.md

 ```

 Does this code work?
 Why or why not?
+My answer is: it does not work because it has compile errors due to because mutating has to be in front of func because func is like a constance and mutating allows it to change  also it only goes in structs
 Fix the `BankAccount` struct so it does work.

+struct BankAccount {
+ var owner: String
+ var balance: Double

+    mutating func deposit(_ amount: Double) {
+ balance += amount
+ }

+ mutating func withdraw(_ amount: Double) {
+ balance -= amount
+ }
+}

 Given the code below (which should incorporate any fixes you made):